 MPAA Rating: R

 A group of friends living in Clairton, Pennsylvania spend their days working in the steel mill and hunting in the mountain.
 As war comes to Clairton, Michael Vronsky (Robert DeNiro), Nick Chevotarevich (Christopher Walken), and Steve Pushkov (John Savage) decide to enlist for Vietnam.
 Steve takes the opportunity to marry, Nick says goodbye to his girlfriend Linda (Meryl Streep), and Michael and the other all have one last hunting party with their friends.
 When a chance meeting in Vietnam brings them back together, all of them are captured and forced into a dangerous game.
-When Michael leads an escape, even if they get free, will any of them truly come back?
+When Michael leads an escape, getting free might be easy…but no one truly escapes.

-The movie is really long, but looks fantastic.
+The movie is often noted for feeling really long.
 The movie’s length has a purpose.
 It shows the life before war, life during war, and life after war.
 All three men become different people physically and mentally.
 DeNiro is the only one to come back intact, but even he is uncertain and changed.
-What once brought him pleasure (hunting) he can’t do anymore.
 If the movie wasn’t as long as it was, it wouldn’t have the impact.
 In spite of this, I do feel it could have been trimmed down and I felt the “God Bless America” singing was a bit too much…I got it by that point.

 The movie’s intense most intense scene is obviously its most controversial scene.
 There were a lot of objections to the use of Russian roulette since there wasn’t any evidence of this occurring even among prisoners of war.
 Still, this is an incredibly tense scene and really can almost be seen as a symbolic game of Russian roulette that everyone who went to Vietnam was forced to play.
 Some made it through the war unscathed…others were wounded for life.